wallymathieu/assertfail/_posts/2022-04-03-small-and-simple-business-applications-using-sql.md

 ## The dreaded Monolith

 In a sense many of the systems that you start to dread start out as small systems.
 Adding small parts to a system without looking for ways to decompose the system into smaller systems is how you end up with such a mess.
+There is no need to overengineer your system until the pain of maintaining the system gets impacted (though note [the boiling frog metaphor](https://en.wikipedia.org/wiki/Boiling_frog) when it comes to the gradual increase in technical debt).

 ## Conclusion